MicrosoftDocs/memdocs/memdocs/intune/configuration/oemconfig-managed-home-screen-permissions-android.md

 OEMs provide their own OEMConfig app that lets you configure features within the app.
 In this step, you:

+> [!div class="checklist"]
-✅ Get the OEMConfig app from the Managed Google Play Store.
+> * Get the OEMConfig app from the Managed Google Play Store.

-✅ Assign the app to your devices or device groups that use the MHS.
+> * Assign the app to your devices or device groups that use the MHS.

 Samsung and Zebra OEMs use the following Managed Google Play apps: